-- The School Safety Plan needs to critically examine information about the student population (such as number of students broken down by age group and sex), as the number, age, and ability of the students can make a significant difference in the event of an emergency. - Chemical management and the provision of personal protective equipment (PPE) were highlighted as two areas for improvement.
-Containers storing chemicals showed signs of damage/being compromised which may make them unsafe for handling by staff/students; the school should consider additional signage and furniture for securing and organizing the chemical storage areas.
-It was also reported that the chemical storage had to be relocated due to moisture and potential mould issues. - The school is equipped with fire extinguishers however at the time of the assessment, many were not filled or serviced. - Safety signage around the school was limited.
-At the time of the assessment, there was construction underway on the compound.
-While the area was closed off to unauthorized persons, there was no safety signage posted. - Perimeter fence needs repairs. - Access for persons with disabilities (PWD) is limited throughout the school, particularly for those who are wheelchair bound.
+- The School Safety Plan needs to critically examine information about the student population (such as number of students broken down by age group and sex), as the number, age and ability of the students can make a significant difference in the event of an emergency. - Safety signage around the school was limited. - Perimeter fence is in need of repairs. - Access for persons with disabilities (PWD) is limited throughout the school, particularly for those who are wheelchair bound.
 This is of critical importance as the school is a designated emergency shelter. - Although the design of building is well thought out for ventilation (presence of open blocks etc.); effort needs to be taken to prevent free thoroughfare of pests (e.g. fixing of broken or missing windows/mesh on blocks).
-Similarly, trash receptacles (bins and skips) are open which can further attract pests. - Maintenance and clean-up of debris around the school should be considered a priority area for improvement. - Some repairs required to the physical plant to ensure safety before or during a hazard event, and for safety daily.
-Drainage and plumbing have been highlighted as key areas for improvement.
+Similarly, trash receptacles (bins and skips) are open which can further attract pest. - Some repairs required to the physical plant to ensure safety before or during a hazard event.

-FIGURE 7.1: IMAGES HIGHLIGHTING SOME SAFETY STRENGTHS AT PIERRE CHARLES SECONDARY SCHOOL (MAY 2019)
+FIGURE 7.1: IMAGES HIGHLIGHTING AREAS WHERE PERIMETER FENCE AND GATE REQUIRE REPAIRS (MAY 2019)